/ What-testing-regimes-should-alloy-400-pipe-undergo

 Non-Destructive Examinations

-• Radiographic testing (RT): Reveals internal discontinuities through X-ray or gamma-ray imaging
+• Radiographic testing (RT): uses X-ray or gamma-ray images to find internal cracks.

 Corrosion Resistance and Environmental Testing